snu-csl/rfuse/bench/README.md

 3\) Known Issues of filebench

-* Filebench warns and recommends to disalble virtual address space randomization to provide stable filebench runs.
+* Filebench warns and recommends to disable virtual address space randomization to provide stable filebench runs.
 If this feature is enabled, you may get ```Unexpected Process termination Code 3``` error.
 Our benchmark script disables this feature in advance when the script starts, but if you encount related error, please turn off it manually.
     ```
     echo 0 > /proc/sys/kernel/randomize_va_space
     ```